CNY Groups & Organizations

 CUUPS is Unitarian Universalist Pagan group in Watertown, NY associated with All Souls UU Church.
 We welcome all who are on a positive journey.
 Our group is very eclectic and has folks from beginners to experienced.
 It’s a fun place to learn and share.

 Church of the Greenwood was formed in 2003 to parent the Central New York Pagan Pride Project and to provide trained clergy to perform rites of passage to pagans in the Central New York area.
 In 2006, Church of the Greenwood formed the New York State Pagan Prison Ministry, ministering to incarcerated pagans in state facilities.
-In that same year, the church extended its campus ministry efforts (see also SPIRAL) to include the coordination of student volunteer efforts in support of CNY PPD.
-In 2016, the church also began offering celebratory public ritual services.
+In that same year, the church extended its campus ministry efforts to include the coordination of student volunteer efforts in support of CNY PPD.
+In 2016, the church also began offering occasional celebratory public ritual services and meetups.

 For more information, visit us on Facebook or Email Us or write us at Church of the Greenwood, P.O.
 Box 5323, Syracuse, New York 13220.
 Church of the Greenwood is a federally recognized 501c3 charitable organization.

 Circle of the Rising Phoenix is an eclectic Wiccan coven of women, in existence since 1994.
 We honor the Lord and the Lady and the Earth as we celebrate the Sabbats and gather at esbats for the Lunar Mysteries.